-All grantees are required to have an audit completed within 180 days of the grant period, as specified below.
+All grantees are required to have an audit of expenditures completed within 180 days of the grant period, as specified below.
 Should an extension be needed, please provide in advance of the deadline a written justification that indicates the reason(s) for the extension and the timeframe needed.
 Reasonable and necessary extensions to the due date may be granted by the BSCC, if requested.

-A. CBO grantees must provide to the BSCC copies of reports generated from one of the following: 1) a Single Audit, or "Subpart F Audit" (applicable to organizations that receive \$750,000 or more in federal awards in a given fiscal year) or 2) a Grant-Specific Audit.
+A. CBO grantees must provide to the BSCC a Grant-Specific Audit Report (i.e. an audit of CalVIP grant expenditures).
 The audit must be performed by an external, independent auditor and cover the entire two-year grant period.